 This is a myth that people have believed about both the written and the road test.
 First of all, when it comes to the written test, there is little chance you will get the same questions.
 You may not get a single repeat question, in fact.
 Test questions are pulled from a database of hundreds of possible selections.
 If you are planning on remembering your questions from the first time around and checking to make sure you have the right answers the next time, will get you nowhere.
 If it is the permit test you fail, you should really consider studying the manual over again, from cover to cover.
 In fact you should also look into taking practice permit tests online, but more on that in a moment.

 If it is the road test you have problems with, there is certainly a chance you will not pass a second time or even a third or fourth.
 It is a good idea to try to find out why you didn’t pass, unless it is obvious.
 It could even just be a lack of confidence.
-If you felt you did well but still didn’t pass the examiner may just feel you are not yet confident enough to be on the road and dealing with conditions that could be hectic or in bad weather conditions.
-The best thing to do is just practice more.
-Get your friends to give you honest feedback and tips and pointers for how to improve.
-You also may want to hire a professional driving instructor and make sure you pass the next time around.
+If you felt you did well but still didn’t pass the examiner may just feel you are not yet confident enough to be on the road and dealing with conditions that could be hectic or in bad weather conditions.Consider what went wrong and keep working to make it right

 It is unclear why or how this myth was started as examiners have no interest in how anyone does except that the roads are kept safe.
 That means making sure that only qualified drivers pass the test.
 On the other hand, there is no quota of passes or fails for a day, week or month.